FarFromLittle/Questline/README.md

 local playerData = QuestLine.unregisterPlayer(player)
 ```

-This does a bit of cleanup and returns the player's progress to be saved into a datastore.
+This does some cleanup and returns the player's progress to be saved in a datastore.